Aurelie Marrier D'Unienville / Oxfam

 - But even before this pandemic started, almost 260 million children around the world were out of school.

-- The poorest and most marginalised children - girls, refugees and children with disabilities - are less likely to be in school and learning.
+- Children living in poverty, girls, refugees and children with disabilities - are less likely to be in school and learning.

 1. Think about what it means to learn